AnnKemp/video-app/README.md

 The -g option means install globally.
 When packages are installed globally, EACCES permission errors can occur.

 Consider setting up npm to operate globally without elevated permissions.

-See Resolving Permission Errors for more information.
+When I installed it permission-errors did occur and you can't solve them with 'sudo', not at all!
+So the solution I found is the next: